yboufenneche/SA-6TiSCH/README.md

 ## SelfishnessDetector

 This module represents the Fuzzy Selfishness Estimator (FSE).
-It relies on fuzzy logic theory to compute a value of selfishness for one node.
+It relies on the fuzzy logic theory to compute a value of selfishness for one node.

 ## Detection algorithm